sanje2v/s3-glacier-deep-archive-backup/README.md

 2. All required Python modules are listed under `requirements.txt`.

 # Setup
-After you setup your Python environment according to requirements above, you'll also need to setup AWS `config` and `credentials` files in `~/.aws` as according to [this](https://docs.aws.amazon.com/cli/v1/userguide/cli-configure-files.html) link.
+After you setup your Python environment according to requirements section above, you'll also need to setup AWS `config` and `credentials` files in `~/.aws` as according to [this](https://docs.aws.amazon.com/cli/v1/userguide/cli-configure-files.html) link.

 If you are testing, you can setup a local Minio as S3 server using `testing/docker-compose.yaml`.